siderolabs/sidero/website/content/docs/v0.5/Resource Configuration/metadata.md

               talos.dev/part-of: cluster/workload-cluster
 ```

-and finally in the control plane `ServerClass` custom resource we augment the network information for the nodes:
+and finally in the control plane `ServerClass` custom resource we augment the network information for other interfaces:

 ```yaml
 ---